heavyblotto/bfw/src/docs/features/attacks.md

-# Attacks and Special Abilities System
+# Attacks and Special Abilities Design

 ## Overview
 The Attacks and Special Abilities system is a core gameplay mechanic in Bigfoot War, allowing players to use their cards strategically to deal damage, heal, defend, or apply status effects based on their Bigfoot character's abilities and the cards played.